PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

       }
     EOF

-Now, for example, to query the auditoriums that are located in the first cinema (position 0 in the array) and on the second floor (position 1 in the next inner array), we can use the arrow operators this way:
+Then, for example, to query the auditoriums that are located in the first cinema (position 0 in the array) and on the second floor (position 1 in the next inner array), we can use the arrow operators this way:

 .. tabs::